yugr/rust-slides/features/method.md

       + note that simply using `RUSTFLAGS` isn't great because they override project settings in `Cargo.toml`
       + compiler modifications need to be kept in private compiler repo `yugr/rust-private`
     * collect perf measurements for benchmarks:
       + runtime
       + PMU counters (inst count, I$/D$/branch misses)
       + compiler stats
         - depend on feature
         - e.g. SLP/loop autovec for bounds checking feature
         - e.g. NoAlias returns from AA manager for alias feature
         - e.g. CSE/GVN/LICM for alias feature
-    * x86/AArch64, normal/ThinLTO/FatLTO, cgu=default/1
+    * at least x86/AArch64
+      + maybe also normal/ThinLTO/FatLTO, cgu=default/1 in future if we have time
   - fix all TODOs that are mentioned in feature's README

 Hopefully in many cases all above will be obtained from collected materials.